bjornpagen/carbon-go/README.md

 - implement the rest of the components (copy button, textarea, etc...)
 - implement client side javascript for a few components
 - import icons on the fly and cache them server side instead of hardcoding them
-- automated testing against the react implemention to ensure markup generation parity:
+- automated testing against the react implemention to ensure markup generation parity
-- remove id property from every single component object (also remove the id map for performance, use bloom filter)
--